Danny Wheat can be reached via email at email@example.com or in his office at (817) 257-5156.

 In 1995, Wheat was selected as the American League Athletic Trainer for the MLB All-Star game.
 1998 brought another honor as he was chosen to the be the Athletic Trainer for the MLB All-Star Tour of Japan.

 In 2003, Wheat was named the athletic trainer for Team USA at the International World Cup of Baseball in Havana, Cuba.

 USA Baseball came calling again in the summer of 2009 as he was selected as the assistant athletic trainer for the 2009 World Cup squad that won gold in Europe.

 Wheat was once again called on by USA Baseball, this time as the head athletic trainer for the 2010 Collegiate National Team.
 He was selected to serve the same position for the 2012 and 2013 Collegiate National Teams.

 Wheat joined the Ben Hogan Sports Therapy Institute in 2003, serving as the trainer for both the Fort Worth Cats baseball team and the Fort Worth Brahmas hockey club.

 Wheat got his start in sports medicine as a student at the University of Texas.
 He graduated in 1975 with a Bachelor of Science in Kinesiology.

 Danny and his wife, Nancy live in Flower Mound.
 They have two sons, Jarrod and Jordan.
-Both sons attend TCU and work in the athletic department.
+Both sons have been students at TCU and worked in the athletic department.
 Jarrod, a 2012 graduate of TCU, served three seasons as an equipment manager for the baseball team, while Jordan is in the athletic training program.